Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery/README.md

 # Outstanding tools and datasets for translational drug discovery

-**use liver cancer as an example, can be applied to other cancers, only list outstanding tools/datasets for liver cancer drug discovery** two review articles from the lab
+**use liver cancer as an example, can be applied to other cancers, only list outstanding tools/datasets for liver cancer drug discovery** two review articles from the lab:
 [Harnessing big ‘omics’ data and AI for drug discovery in hepatocellular carcinoma](https://www.nature.com/articles/s41575-019-0240-9).
 [Leveraging big data to transform target selection and drug discovery](http://www.ncbi.nlm.nih.gov/pubmed/26659699).